-Researchers aren’t sure what causes seasonal depression.
-A lack of sunlight may trigger people who are predisposed to the condition.
-According to the theories:
+Researchers are not sure what causes seasonal depression.
+According to the theories, a lack of sunlight may trigger people that are predisposed to the condition.

-Neurotransmitters, which are chemicals in the brain, communicate between nerves.
+Neurotransmitters, which are chemicals in the brain, establish the communication between nerves.
 Serotonin, which contributes to feelings of happiness, is one of these chemicals.
-So, people who are predisposed to SAD may already have lower serotonin activity.
-Because sunlight helps regulate serotonin, a lack of sun can exacerbate the situation in the winter.
+So, people who are predisposed to SAD may already have lower serotonin in their bodies.
+Because sunlight helps regulate serotonin, a lack of sun can exacerbate the situation in winters.
 Serotonin levels can drop even further, causing mood swings.

 When people are exposed to less sunlight, their biological clock changes, this internal clock is in charge of regulating mood, sleep, and hormones.
 People may have difficulty managing their emotions when it changes.